-If you are an Android user, the Google Play Store is the most secure and convenient way to get apps, but not to take that notion as perfectly safe and secure.
+If you are an Android user, the Google Play Store is the most secure and convenient way to get apps.
 Google has security holes too, as proven with all the deleted malware and spyware apps in 2020 that copied other apps, changed their names, and injected malware.
-However, there are several ways to obtain what you need if you despise the Play Store, or it doesn’t have the app you desire.
+However, there are several ways to obtain what you need if you despise the Play Store or it doesn’t have the app you desire.

 This article will explain how to download your Android apps from sources other than Google Play.

 The Android operating system doesn’t allow you to download any apps outside of Play Store by default.
 After all, why would Google want that option?
 Since all other methods are not as reliable, you should venture beyond the Play Store with care.

 Before you start sideloading apps, you have to modify the system settings on your Android device.
 There are a few different methods, depending on your Android version.
 We’ll review the methods for various versions below.

 Method 1: Install from Unknown Sources in Android 10